dominick-designs/brij-builders-graphcms/README.md

+# Notes about this website

+This is a public website from Brij Builders using Nextjs, GraphCMS and deployed on Vercel.

+# These are original notes from project that was bootstrapped from graphcms git repo
 # A statically generated blog example using Next.js and GraphCMS

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [GraphCMS](https://www.graphcms.com/) as the data source.